Bakrie Group: Oil and gas

+Bakrie group's mining business, PT.
+Lapindo Brantas, caused an erupting mud volcano in the Sidoarjo mud flow disaster that displaced more than 40,000 people in Indonesia's East Java province.
+After investigations by independent experts, the police concluded that the mudflow was an "underground blowout" triggered by the drilling activity.
+It was further noted that steel-encasing lining had not been used, which could have prevented the disaster.
+Thirteen Lapindo Brantas executives and engineers faced twelve charges of violating Indonesian laws.

 Media and entertainment

-Bakrie Group owns PT Visi Media Asia Tbk (VIVA).
-The company activities covers Free to Air (FTA) TV networks with antv, tvOne, VTV and digital media portal viva.co.id.
+Bakrie Group owns PT Visi Media Asia Tbk (VIVA), which has interests in Free to Air (FTA) TV networks with antv, tvOne, VTV, and in digital media portal viva.co.id.

 Agribusiness

 Through PT.
-Bakrie Sumatra Plantations Tbk (IDX: UNSP), Bakrie Group manages an estimated 100,000 ha of rubber and palm oil plantation on the island of Sumatra.
+Bakrie Sumatra Plantations Tbk (IDX: UNSP), Bakrie Group manages an estimated 100,000 hectares (ha) of rubber and palm oil plantations on the island of Sumatra.
 Bakrie Sumatera Plantations Tbk (BSP) is a subsidiary of Bakrie Group.